Take a taste of the Marvelous Lyre of Olympus, on its simpler version, played by ms Lina Palera

 “He took the lyre upon his left arm and tried each string in turn with the key, so that it sounded awesomely at his touch.
 And Phoebus Apollo laughed for joy; for the sweet throb of the marvellous music went to his heart, and a soft longing took hold on his soul as he listened.” – Homeric Hymn to Hermes, line 414-435

-If you ever thought of having a unique ancient artefact in your home or even learn how to play an ancient music instrument invented by a God itself, then you never had an opportunity like this before… This listing is for the most advanced models of our ancient Greek lyres, named after the great ancient musicians Olympus, one of the two fathers of the Greek music in antiquity.
+This is one of the most advanced models of our ancient Greek lyres, named after the great ancient musicians Olympus, one of the two fathers of the Greek music in antiquity.

 Olympus’ compositions were ancient melodies appropriated to the worship of particular gods, the origin of which was so old as to be unknown.
 The greatest of his inventions was that of the third system, or genus, of music, the Enharmonic.

 Manufactured at the premises of the ancient Europos (Northern Greece) by a family of musicians and luthiers, the “Lyre of Olympus – Collector’s edition” is made of (and only) natural materials available during the antiquity.
 This ancient artefact was evolved to become a modern music instrument ready to be used by both amateur and professional musicians (for example, a modern tuning method was chosen instead of the ancient hard-to-use one).
 For all the minor (but very important) alterations, latest technologies were used during the prototyping phase (such as 3d Scanning and 3d Modelling).